schas002/NaNoGenMo-2017/ten-second-summaries/ten-second-summaries.md

 ## Concentrated Sinking

-A petrochemical convention planner tows a antiretroviral madness at a stimulant hallway.
+A petrochemical convention planner tows an antiretroviral madness at a stimulant hallway.

 ## Crossover

-A heating installer regrets a amino inspiration at a sweating stockroom.
+A heating installer regrets an amino inspiration at a sweating stockroom.

 ## Glare Gallantry

-A north flight attendant faxs at a avenue.
+A north flight attendant faxs at an avenue.

 ## Totalled Flashing